 - When the mixture has browned on the bottom, you are ready to turn it over to cook the other side.
 Take the frying pan to a sink.
 Place a large dinner plate (12”) upside down over the frying pan.
 With one hand on the frying pan handle and the other on top of the plate to hold it steady, quickly turn the frying pan over and the omelet will “fall” onto the plate.
 Place the frying pan back on the range and put just enough oil to cover the bottom and sides of the pan.
 Let the pan warm for 30 seconds or so.
 Now slide the omelet into the frying pan.
 Use the spatula to shape the sides of the omelet.
 Let the omelet cook for 3 to 4 minutes.
 Turn the heat off and let the tortilla sit in the pan for 2 minutes.

 - Slide the omelet onto a plate to serve.
 If eating as a main course, cut the omelet into 6 to 8 pieces like a pie.
 Serve sliced French bread on the side.

 - If you are serving as an appetizer, slice a baguette into pieces about 1/2" thick.
 Cut the tortilla into 1.5” squares and place a piece on top of each slice of bread.

 It is simply delicious served with sofrito, fried tomato sauce that is made all over Spain.
 Tomatoes, onions, garlic, green peppers and olive oil sautéed in a frying pan.
 It's also great with roasted red peppers.

-If you've never prepared a Spanish omelet, learn how with these illustrated step-by-step tutorial: How to Make Tortilla Espanola
+- If you've never prepared a Spanish omelet, learn how with our illustrated step-by-step tutorial.

 - It is not necessary to slice the potatoes paper thin, and it is best not to use a food processor because most will slice the potatoes too thin, and then they stick together.